Algebraic structure of the $L_2$ analytic Fourier-Feynman transform associated with Gaussian processes on Wiener space: analytic -Fourier--Feynman transform

-In this section, we analyze the analytic Gaussian-FFT of cylinder functionals.
-Functionals that involve PWZ stochastic integrals are quite common.
+In this section, we analyze the $L_2$ analytic $\mathcal Z_h$-FFT of cylinder functionals.
 A functional $F$ on $C_{0}[0,T]$ is called a cylinder functional if there exists a linearly independent subset $\{v_1,\ldots, v_m\}$ of functions in $L_2[0,T]$ such that

 where $\psi$ is a complex-valued Lebesgue measurable function on $\mathbb R^m$.

 It is easy to show that for the given cylinder functional $F$ of the form \eqref{eq:cylinder1}, there exists an orthogonal subset $\mathcal A=\{\alpha_1,\ldots,\alpha_n\}$ of $L_2[0,T]$ such that $F$ can be expressed as